 Trek to Gokyo Valley and walk through a surreal landscape filled with high-altitude lakes and frozen glaciers.
 Trekking above 4000 meters, you pass through some of the highest human habitations in the world.
 Enter the dramatic Gokyo valley and hike along the banks of the emerald Gokyo Lakes.
 Ascend Gokyo Ri to enjoy a 360-degree panorama of Gokyo Valley and Nzogumpa Glacier, the longest glacier in Nepal.
 A hike to the viewpoint of‘Scoundrel’s View’ takes you close to Tibet.
 Enjoy a glimpse of the rocky north-face Mount Everest.
 Moreover, a challenging ascent up the Renjo La Pass ups the thrill factor.

-The first day’s trek takes you from Lukla to Pangboche, following a trail filled with mani stones and mule packs.
-Hike through Sherpa villages, ancient monasteries, and pine forests.
+The first day’s trek takes you from Lukla to Phakding.
+You follow a trail filled with mani stones and mule packs and hike through Sherpa villages and pine forests.
 Cross swaying suspension bridges and walk alongside yak trains; the sound of their bells filling the quiet mountainside.
 Once you step into Gokyo Valley, you will be trekking in a treeless, high-altitude desert filled with glaciers and icy lakes.
 Pay heed to your experienced trek leader as he guides you up the challenging Gokyo Ri and Renjo La.
 Finally, celebrate the completion of your adventure in Lukla with your teammates and crew.

 This trek (Gokyo Lakes Gokyo Ri Renjo La Pass) is ideal for those seeking an Everest adventure along a quieter and less crowded route.
 Within a short duration of just two weeks, you get to explore Gokyo Valley, climb a mountain pass and gaze at the summit of Mount Everest.
 Our itinerary ensures a comfortable acclimatization before you reach the higher elevations.
 Join this trek and let the nomad in you roam the vast frozen expanse of Gokyo Valley!
 Another challenging option is the Manaslu Circuit Trek.
 You follow a less crowded route and walk from the verdant Budi Gandaki Valley to the arid Tibet like landscape of Nubri Valley.
 Experience the unique cultures of the mountain dwellers – the Bhotias and the Gurungs.
 If you are short on time but still want to walk in the mountains then you can book our luxury Everest Heli Trek.
 You trek from Lukla to Namche and from there you board a helicopter.
 Fly over EBC and Gokyo Valley before finally landing in Lukla.